Seeing London in a day is practically impossible. London is an immense city. I have lived there for 8 years and I don’t think I have seen it all.

 Where to stay in London

-My recommendation is to stay somewhere central such as Kensington or Westminster Borough.
+My recommendation is to stay somewhere central such as Kensington or Westminster Borough, but there are some places I love that are in lesser known (yet very central) areas.

 These are some places to stay in London I have especially picked for you: